Queen's University Belfast Students' Union: History

 The history of the Students' Union can be traced back to the late nineteenth century and to what was then Queen's College, Belfast, which was founded in 1845 and became a separate university in 1908.
 Student facilities at the College remained minimal until the establishment of the all-male Students' Union Society (SUS), which began fundraising with the support of the College's management to build a dedicated Students' Union building providing services to the College's 400 students.
-The SUS was responsible for managing the Students' Union building which was located on University Square and was opened on 19 January 1897 by the Lord Lieutenant of Ireland, George Cadogan, 5th Earl Cadogan during celebrations to mark the College's Golden Jubilee and had been built at a cost of £8,000.
+The SUS was responsible for managing the Students' Union building which was located on University Square and was opened on 19 January 1897 by the 5th Earl Cadogan, the Lord Lieutenant of Ireland, during celebrations to mark the College's Golden Jubilee and had been built at a cost of £8,000.
 The facilities offered by the Students' Union included a shop, cloakroom, billiards and smoking room and meeting and debating chambers as well as a dining room, which was the only part of building always opened to women students.
 Women had first been admitted to Queen's in September 1889 and in response to the male make-up of the SUS, the Women Students' Hall Society (WSH) was established in 1927 and became based in numbers 20 and 21 on the opposite side of University Square to the Students' Union building.

 In 1900, the students' representative council (SRC) was established to provide representation to the institution's students in relations with management and staff, this was in contrast to the mainly social activities of the SUS and the WSH, who were both recognised societies of the SRC.
 The SRC had offices on University Square, close to the WSH premises and held its meetings in the Union building.
 These three student organisations came together in 1965 to address ways that they could work better and be more inclusive of all students at the university, in advance of the opening of a new Union building opposite the main Lanyon Building on University Road.
 This resulted in the establishment of a combined constitution for the three which were to be known as the students' representative council of the Students' Union, which took effect from 1 October 1966.
 Its name was shortened to the Students' Union in 1975, with the SRC renamed the Students' Union Council in the early 2000s.